Book a call with admissions

 Emotional detachment is a lack of emotional connection with other people.
 It can be mild, like feeling disconnected from your emotions or the emotions of others, or more severe, like being unable to form attachments with other people or feeling emotionally numb.

-Emotional detachment is a potential side effect of SSRIs because they increase levels of serotonin in the brain.
+Emotional detachment is a potential side effect of SSRIs due to changes in the levels of serotonin in the brain.
 Serotonin is a chemical that helps regulate mood and emotions.
 When serotonin levels are off-balance, it can lead to feelings of detachment.

 Can Antidepressants Cause Relationship Problems?